DanielDubinsky/personal-site/docs/case-studies/optimizing-srnn.md

  1. Profiling - analyzing the running the time of every component, identifying bottle-necks and places to intervene.
  2. Implementation - writing and modifying CUDA kernels and PyTorch code.

-This article focuses on the **forward function**.
+This article focuses on the forward function.
 Backward-pass optimization was also done and might be covered separately in a future post.

-By combining operator fusion, and memory-access optimization, the optimized SRNN forward achieved up to **5× faster execution** while maintaining identical output.
+By combining operator fusion, and memory-access optimization, the optimized SRNN forward achieved up to **5x faster execution** while maintaining identical output.

 The following figure shows the runtime improvement on a common GPU used for training and inference.